ehjjjj/h8/README.md

 ./pa08 -D 4 9 5 | sort > outSortedDouble2.txt<br/>
 Print out all possible identifers with max length 5, DS=4, DE=9.
 The Expected output for this case is in outSortedDouble2.txt<br/>

+`Note: Since your code may print the output in a different order; you should only compare your sorted output with the sorted expected output to verify the correctness of your output`

 # Submitting Your code
 ** This is a programming exercise, so you would have to submit the code on Blackboard.**